National Guard Fast Facts

 Timeline of Domestic and Other Federal Mobilizations:

-1794 - Under the authority of President George Washington, Secretary of War Henry Knox calls for a federal mobilization of militiamen to western Pennsylvania, to quell an uprising against an unpopular federal excise tax on liquor and stills.
-He calls upon 12,950 troops from Virginia, Maryland, New Jersey and Pennsylvania to enforce the law.

-1794 - Under the authority of President George Washington, Secretary of War Henry Knox calls for a federal mobilization of militiamen to western Pennsylvania, to quell an uprising against an unpopular federal excise tax on liquor and stills.
-He calls upon 12,950 troops from Virginia, Maryland, New Jersey and Pennsylvania to enforce the law.
+April 1906 - In the wake of the San Francisco earthquake and fire, about 30,000 National Guard troops are federalized and deployed.

+April 1906 - In the wake of the San Francisco earthquake and fire, about 30,000 National Guard troops are federalized and deployed.

-May-June 1916 - President Woodrow Wilson requests Texas, New Mexico and Arizona send troops to protect the Mexico border after Pancho Villa raids Columbus, New Mexico.
-Within six weeks, 112,000 Guardsmen are patrolling the border, but Villa evades capture.
+1916 - President Woodrow Wilson sends troops to protect the Mexico border after Pancho Villa raids Columbus, New Mexico.
+About 110,000 Guardsmen patrol the border.

-1957-1958 - President Dwight D. Eisenhower places the Arkansas Guard under federal control and sends 1,000 paratroopers from the 101st Airborne Division to assist in maintaining order in Little Rock after rioting breaks out following the desegregation of Central High School.
+1957 - President Dwight D. Eisenhower places the Arkansas National Guard under federal control and sends 1,000 paratroopers from the 101st Airborne Division to assist in maintaining order in Little Rock after rioting breaks out following the desegregation of Central High School.

-September-October 1962 - President John F. Kennedy calls up 10,927 Mississippi guardsmen, after University of Mississippi fails to follow a court order to enroll James Meredith.
+September 30, 1962 - President John F. Kennedy places the Mississippi National Guard on active federal service amid violent protests related to the integration of the University of Mississippi, which was ordered by a court to enroll a black student, James Meredith.

-June-July 1963 - President Kennedy federalizes the Alabama National Guard after Governor George Wallace blocks the doorway of the University of Alabama at Tuscaloosa to prevent integration.
+June 1963 - President Kennedy federalizes the Alabama National Guard after Governor George Wallace blocks the doorway of the University of Alabama at Tuscaloosa to prevent integration.

-September 1963 - Precipitated by the integration of Tuskegee High School in Alabama, President Kennedy federalizes the Alabama Guard and holds them on standby for four days.
+September 1963 - President Kennedy federalizes the Alabama National Guard to integrate public schools throughout the state.

 March 1965 - During the Selma to Montgomery March, state and local law enforcement beat marchers near Selma, Alabama.
 President Lyndon B. Johnson federalizes the Alabama National Guard to protect marchers as they start again two weeks later.

-April 1968 - Rioting in Chicago, DC and Baltimore after the assassination of Martin Luther King Jr. precipitates the federalization of nearly 15,000 National Guardsmen.
+April 1968 - The National Guard is called into various cities where riots erupt in the aftermath of the assassination of Martin Luther King Jr.

-March-April 1970 - During the New York City Postal Strike, President Richard Nixon authorizes the federalization of 28,100 Guardsmen to deliver and sort mail, and keep strikers from interfering with delivery.
+1970 - During a postal strike, President Richard Nixon authorizes the federalization of guardsmen to sort mail in the New York area.

-May 1992 - Following the acquittal of officers involved in the beating of Rodney King, President Bush federalizes California Guardsmen to combat rioting in Los Angeles.
+1992 - The California National Guard combats rioting in Los Angeles following the acquittal of officers involved in the beating of Rodney King.

+2005 - More than 50,000 guardsmen provide security and help following Hurricane Katrina.

 October 16, 2014 - President Barack Obama authorizes the National Guard to be called up to assist in containing Ebola in West Africa.